hermidalc/dragonfish/README.md

 # Dragonfish

+A new **functional** metagenomic and metatranscriptomic profiler and toolkit that leverages recent modern methodological advances in the field of computational and algorithmic genomics and relevant leading software tools.
+Dragonfish uses
-A **functional** metagenomic and metatranscriptomic profiler and toolkit that leverages modern methodological advances in the field of computational and algorithmic genomics and relevant leading software tools.
-Dragonfish uses [Pufferfish, Puffaligner, and Cedar](https://github.com/COMBINE-lab/pufferfish) at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab), and therefore a colored and compacted de-Bruijn Graph (ccdBG) indexing data structure.
-The underlying data structure and software tools can efficiently represent, store, and index large collections of genomes and transcriptomes, and perform fast and accurate alignment of short reads from whole shotgun metagenomic and metatranscriptomic sequencing experiments to an index.
+[Pufferfish, Puffaligner, and Cedar](https://github.com/COMBINE-lab/pufferfish) at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab), and therefore a colored and compacted de-Bruijn Graph (ccdBG) indexing data structure.
+The underlying data structure and software tools can efficiently represent, store, and index large collections of genomes and transcriptomes, and perform fast and accurate alignment of short reads from whole shotgun metagenomic and metatranscriptomic sequencing experiments to its index.
-Dragonfish accurately quantifies the abundance of mapped reads to functional features across genomes and transcriptomes in the index, while also providing genus-, species-, and strain-level taxonomic abundance contribution to these functional features.
-We believe that by using modern computational genomics methods, and a more accurate alignment-based approach, that this toolkit will offer significant advantages to existing functional meta-omic profiling tools that are available.
+Dragonfish accurately quantifies the abundance of mapped reads to functional features across genomes and transcriptomes in the index, while also providing strain-, species-, and genus-level taxonomic abundance contribution to functional features.

+We believe that utilizing using modern computational genomics methods, that now make it feasible to efficiently index tens of thousands of full reference sequences, rapidly align reads against an index of full references, and perform accurate quantification of reads from these alignments, that this profiler will offer significant advantages to existing functional meta-omic profiling tools that are available.

-An exclusively taxonomic profiler leveraging the above COMBINE-lab tools exists called [AGAMEMNON](https://github.com/ivlachos/agamemnon), but Dragonfish's design goals and functionality are different and complementary to that of AGAMEMNON's, since we are focused primarily on functional profiling across taxonomy.
+An exclusively taxonomic profiler leveraging the above COMBINE-lab tools exists called [AGAMEMNON](https://github.com/ivlachos/agamemnon), but Dragonfish's design goals and functionality are broader and complementary to that of AGAMEMNON's, since we are focused on functional profiling across taxonomy and taxonomic contributions to community function.

 ## Installation